eBay/metrics-for-develocity-plugin/docs/RunBook-ReleaseProcess.md

 - Click the "Draft a new release" button.
 - Click the "Choose a tag" button and enter the version being published, prefixed with a `v`.
   For example, `v0.0.2`.
 Click the "Create new tag: on publish" button.
-- Ensure the `Target` is set to `main`
+- Ensure the `Target` is set to `main`.
-- Ensure the `Previous tag` is set to the last release tag
+- Ensure the `Previous tag` is set to the last release tag.
-- Click `Generate release notes` to populate the release notes
+- Click `Generate release notes` to populate the release notes.
-- Use the prefixed version number as the title of the release
+- Use the prefixed version number as the title of the release.
-- Edit the release notes, as/if necessary
+- Edit the release notes, as/if necessary.
-- Ensure that `Set as the latest release` is checked
+- Ensure that `Set as the latest release` is checked.
-- Click the "Publish release" button
+- Click the "Publish release" .

 The act of publishing the release will trigger the build and publish the release to the Gradle Plugin Repository.
 This process can be monitored by navigating to the